 Can I let you in on a secret?
-I failed at making a good apple pie the first few years into my baking career.
-Even after I was making pies full-time, I never could make an apple pie I was entirely happy with.
-Despite trying multiple recipes, I just felt the apples were never the right consistency and it lacked that oomph of flavor I was after.
-Looking back now, I realize I was using whatever apple came my way from the farmer's market, or whatever my chef would order for apples and that was a big part of the problem.
-Things changed when I started personally working with a local farm and I got into the nitty gritty research of apples in general.
-I learned a lot, but most importantly I learned which apples are truly best for apple pie.
-For me, the holy grail is a combination of Gala and Granny Smith.
-Now, having found this magical medley, I've never looked back; they are not my go-to's.
+I failed at making a good apple pie for the first few years of my baking career.
+Even after I was making pies full-time, I could never make an apple pie I was entirely happy with.
+Despite trying multiple recipes, I just felt the apples were never the right consistency and they lacked that oomph of flavor I was after.
+Looking back now, I realize I was using whatever apples came my way from the farmer's market, or whichever apples my chef would order at the restaurant, and that was a big part of the problem.

 Here is an overview of the ingredients needed for this recipe.
 The full recipe is listed below in greater detail.